 What is an RF Frequency Synthesiser: technology & types

-RF frequency synthesizer technology is widely used and there are several different types & technologies that can be used in their design.
+RF frequency synthesizer technology is widely used & there are several different types PLL synthesizers, direct and indirect, digital & analogue, etc.

 Frequency Synthesizer Tutorials Includes: